April 23, 2018 § Leave a comment

 Raimonds Staprans is getting some of the recognition he richly deserves, with an exhibition at the San Jose Museum of Art through May 20 called “Full Spectrum.”
-It was seen last fall at the Crocker Museum in Sacramento, which organized the exhibition and a beautiful catalog.
-Even if you’ve seen his paintings, you may be surprised, as I was, by the breadth of his work over the past six decades.
+It was seen last fall at the Crocker Museum in Sacramento, which organized the exhibition and published a beautiful catalog.
+Even if you’ve seen his paintings, you may be surprised by the breadth of his work over the past six decades.
 And the paint and light and color are luscious.

 In a talk in San Jose, he described how his work flows out of his daydreams.

 ARTHUR MATHEWS CREATED his three-panel mural Health and the Arts in 1912 for what is now the Health Sciences Library in San Francisco.
 It has hung there for more than a century.
 Now the library has gone digital, disposed of its books and put its classical home in Pacific Heights on the market, leaving the fate of the mural uncertain.